life0fun/growingtree/growingtree-app/README.md

 ## Data Flow Programming

+Data flow programming means data flow along a path, across many path node, and at each path node, you update data model tree, and possibly trigger other down stream data flows for chained reaction.

 Data Flow model is a new way of to interact with data from UI other than MVC pattern.
 It centerlized around data, bridges functions that transform the data with user interactive UI events through messages.